xenoliss/bitfinex-api/readme.md

 }
 ```

 That's it !
 That's the same pattern for all the endpoints that are implemented in the lib.
+Check out the [examples](https://github.com/xenoliss/bitfinex-rs/tree/main/examples) directory for more info.

 ## Advanced Usage